-Therefore, the University reserves the right to make changes in professors, programs, academic curricula, courses, schedules, requirements, enrollment, fees, policies, procedures and any other aspect without prior notice.
+As such, the University reserves the right to make changes to its faculty, programs, academic curricula, courses, schedules, requirements, enrollment policies, fees, policies, procedures and any other aspect without prior notice.
 We will notify students about changes in the catalog by email and regular mail.
-Contact the corresponding department to obtain updated information, as well as to obtain additional information or any special requirements.
+Please contact the corresponding department to obtain updated information, as well as to obtain additional information or any special requirements.